batect/batect/ROADMAP.md

     * Local proxy needs to be listening on correct IP(s) - need to warn users about this and about exposing them to the outside world (and thus allowing other people to access their proxy)
 * 'did you mean...' suggestions when requested task doesn't exist (eg. user runs `./batect unittest`, suggests `unit-test` might be what they meant)
 * some way to clean up old images when they're no longer needed
-* handle the user pressing Ctrl-C during startup or cleanup / receiving SIGINT at any point
 * allow tasks to not start any containers if they just have prerequisites (eg. pre-commit task)
 * allow overriding working directory at the task level